theopenlane/core/README.md

 ### OpenFGA Playground

-You can load up a local openFGA environment with the compose setup in this repository; `task fga:up` - this will launch an interactive playground where you can model permissions model(s) or changes to the models
+You can load up a local openFGA environment with the compose setup in this repository; `task docker:fga:up` - this will launch an interactive playground where you can model permissions model(s) or changes to the models

+If you have issues with CORS + loopback error, see this [issue](https://github.com/openfga/openfga/issues/338#issuecomment-3511304207) on openfga for a workaround.

 ### Creating a new Schema